pure-data/pd-lib-builder/tips-tricks.md

 tools/Xcode combination the build system has.
 For example, any newer macOS 10.15+ will support both x86_64 (Intel 64-bit) and arm64 (Apple Silicon) while OSX 10.6 - macOS 10.14 can build for x86_64 and i386 (Intel 32-bit).

+## Building double-precision externals

+At the time of writing (2023-07-06) there is no official Pd that supports double-precision numbers yet.
+However, if you do get hold of an experimental double-precision Pd, you can easily build your externals for 64-bit numbers, by passing `floatsize=64` as an argument to `make`.
+Starting with Pd>=0.54, double precision externals use different extensions from traditional (single-precision) externals.
+The extension consists of the OS ("linux", "darwin", "windows"), the CPU architecture ("amd64" (x86_64), "i386" (x86), "arm64",...) and the floatsize in bits ("64" for double-precision), followed by the system's native extension for dynamic libraries (".dll" on Windows, ".so" on macOS/Linux/un*xes).
+As of pd-lib-builder==0.7.0, you have to manually pass this extension:

+    make floatsize=64 extension=windows-amd64-64.so
+    make floatsize=64 extension=linux-arm64-64.so
+    make floatsize=64 extension=darwin-fat-64.so arch="x86_64 arm64"

 # Project management